Tuesday, March 27, 2018

 Lecture & Book Signing with William Middleton

-Co-presented by the Rothko Chapel and the Menil Collection, please join us for this special reading celebrating the launch of William Middleton¹s Double Vision.
+Co-presented by the Rothko Chapel and the Menil Collection, this special reading celebrated the launch of William Middleton¹s Double Vision.
 With exceptional access to family archives, Middleton has written a biography of this couple as well as a behind-the-scenes look at the art world of the twentieth century and the influence of the de Menils.
 Middleton is a journalist and editor who has written for the New York Times, the New York Times Magazine, Vogue, House & Garden, Esquire, Texas Monthly, Travel & Leisure, Departures, and the International Herald Tribune.
 He will sign copies of his book following the reading, and a reception for registered guests will be held at the Byzantine Fresco Chapel.

 About the book:

 Double Vision: The Unerring Eye of Art World Avatars Dominique and John de Menil is the first and definitive biography of the celebrated collectors Dominique and John de Menil, who became one of the greatest cultural forces of the twentieth century through groundbreaking exhibits of art, artistic scholarship, the creation of innovative galleries and museums, and work with civil rights.